bakpakin/Fennel/tutorial.md

 {:hello hello :greet greet}
 ```

-The resulting module name is constructed via `gsub` call, on the
+The resulting module name is constructed via a `gsub` call on the
 module name string.
 All other modules need to use a similar way to
 require other modules, with the only difference being their name in
 the pattern.